w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant permission to other entities (another account, an application, etc.) to update attributes of an NFT.
-An example could be that all Polkadot fellowship members have an NFT badge that gets updated over time (sort of a rank) with consequent upgrade in membership permissions.
+An example could be that all Polkadot fellowship members have an NFT badge that gets updated over time (sort of a rank) with a consequent upgrade in membership permissions.
 - A collection is managed by the Issuer, the Admin and the Freezer.
 Those roles can be changed anytime, and there will be the option to attach [multiple accounts per role](https://github.com/paritytech/substrate/pull/12437).